nichiyoshi/react-native-multiple-carousel/README.md

 # react-native-multiple-carousel
 Sample react-native app of carousel which allows multiple items at one slide.

+Since [**react-native-snap-carousel** may not be supporting  multiple items at one slide](https://github.com/archriss/react-native-snap-carousel/issues/102), I made similer function by myself.

 Pressing each item is supported.

 Jumping items by pressing arrows is also suppoted.